hyunjunian/Poor-Charlie-s-Almanack/en.md

 It is also easy to decide to include both sugar and caffeine.
 After all, tea, coffee, and lemonade are already widely consumed.
 And it is also clear that we must be fanatic about determining, through trial and error, flavor and other characteristics that will maximize human pleasure while taking in the sugared water and caffeine we will provide.

 And, to counteract possibilities that desired operant-conditioned reflexes, once created by us, will be extinguished by operant conditioning-employing competing products, there is also an obvious answer: We will make it a permanent obsession in our company that our beverage, as fast as practicable, will at all times be available everywhere throughout the world.
 After all, a competing product, if it is never tried, can’t act as a reward creating a conflicting habit.
 Every spouse knows that.

-> A competing product, if it is never tried, can’t act as a reward creating a conflicting habit.
-Every spouse knows that.
->

 We must next consider the Pavlovian conditioning we must also use.
 In Pavlovian conditioning, powerful effects come from mere association.
 The neural system of Pavlov’s dog causes it to salivate at the bell it can’t eat.
 And the brain of man yearns for the type of beverage held by the pretty woman he can’t have.
 And so, Glotz, we must use every sort of decent, honorable Pavlovian conditioning we can think of.
 For as long as we are in business, our beverage and its promotion must be associated in consumer minds with all other things consumers like or admire.